Hannahdenobrega/Hannahdenobrega/README.md

 - 👋 Hi, I’m @Hannahdenobrega
-- 👀 I’m interested in quantative finance, statists and machine learning
+- 👀 I’m interested in quantative finance, statistics and machine learning
 - 🌱 I’m currently learning Python and Julia
 - 💞️ I’m looking to collaborate on building a package for index compilation
 - 📫 Shoot me a mail: hannah.de.nobrega@gmail.com